-The Cavalli lab is striving tounravel the cellular and molecular mechanisms that orchestrate peripheral nerve repair and use that information to improve healing in central nervous system damage and in severe peripheral nerve injuries.
+The Cavalli Lab aims to understand the mechanisms that orchestrate nerve repair and then use that information to improve healing in the damaged brain and injured spinal cord.

 Research